Looking for faculty or staff emails?

 Theresa Hart, Health Technician

-I am thrilled to be the new health technician here at Mountain Sage.
-I have been in the medical world for over 20 years and I’m looking forward to a change that allows me to show my adoration towards children.
-I do hold a BA in both psychology and administration of justice as well as a AS in nursing.
+I am thrilled to be the health technician here at Mountain Sage.
+I have been in the medical world for over 20 years and hold a BA in both psychology and administration of justice as well as a AS in nursing.
 My husband, Gabe, and myself have two fabulous fur babies – Beatrice and Brother.
 Beatrice is our rescue, and Brother is our VERY large chocolate lab.
 They are the epitome of spoiled.
 We live up by Horsetooth Reservoir in a log cabin with LOTS of yard work.
 Outside of work we enjoy taking the pups camping and for “walkies”, reading a good book and spending time with family and friends.
 I feel very blessed to be a part of this school community and family.

 Liv Helmericks, School Director

-Inspired to create a school that would nurture childhood through art, nature, and community, Liv served as Mountain Sage Community School’s Founding Director prior to the school’s opening in 2013, and School Director since.
-During the school's founding years, she collaboratively organized and led a cooperative homeschool pre-school group and homeschooled her children using Waldorf methods.
-Her belief in the power of Waldorf-inspired education stems from her background and education in the arts (fine arts, design, and dance).
-She holds a BFA in Graphic Design from Colorado State University and has been dedicated to the path of sustainable living for many years.
-Liv has completed Waldorf training in Collaboration Leadership at the Sunbridge Institute in Chestnut Ridge, NY, and holds a certification in Waldorf Administration and Leadership from the Center for Anthroposophy.
-Maintaining a creative personal life and connection to the earth are some of her most deeply held values.
-She enjoys spending time in nature with her two teenage children.
-Liv is honored to serve the families and children of Mountain Sage.
+Inspired to create a school that would nurture a nature and art-filled childhood, Liv served as Mountain Sage Community School’s Founding Director in the years prior to the school’s opening in 2013, and continues to serve as School Director today.
+During the founding years, she collaboratively led and organized an early childhood homeschool co-op and homeschooled her oldest child using Waldorf methods.
+Her belief in the power of Waldorf-inspired education stems from her rich background in the arts (fine arts, design, and dance).
+She holds a BFA in Graphic Design from Colorado State University, and has been dedicated to following a path of sustainable living for many years.
+Liv is trained in Waldorf Collaborative Leadership, Appreciative Leadership, and is certified in Waldorf School Administration through the Center for Anthroposophy.
+Maintaining a strong connection to her own creativity and the natural world are some of her most deeply held values.
+She is the proud mom of two Mountain Sage graduates.

 Hillary Mizia, Communications and Operations Specialist